Link Interac Inc.

+From 2010 to 2014, Interac was owned by Advantage Partners.
+Since April 2014, Interac has become part of Link & Motivation Inc (TSE:2170) and its name was changed to Link Interac Inc.

+Etymology

+The name is an acronym for International Education Research and Analysis Corporation, although the company has never operated under that name.

+Description and history

 Interac is Japan’s largest private provider of professional foreign teachers to the Japanese government through its ALT program.
 As one of the largest non-government employers of foreign nationals in Japan they employ nearly 3,500 staff in Japan across a network of 13 offices.
 Around 3,200 of these employees are non-Japanese.

 Interac began as a provider of corporate educational services but from the mid-nineties began providing ALTs and education-related services to Boards of Education across Japan.

-In April 2014, Interac became part of the Link and Motivation Group (TSE:2170).
-The Link and Motivation Group has a range of interests and subsidiaries in the business consultancy, education, recruiting, and hospitality sectors in Japan.